Understanding 0.12 as a Fraction: A thorough look

 Different Representations of the Fraction

-While 3/25 is the simplest form, it's important to understand that other equivalent fractions also represent the same value.
-For instance, multiplying both the numerator and denominator by any whole number will result in an equivalent fraction.
+While 3/25 is the simplest form, you'll want to understand that other equivalent fractions also represent the same value.
+Here's a good example: multiplying both the numerator and denominator by any whole number will result in an equivalent fraction.
 For example:

 - 6/50 (multiplying both by 2)